-Local-currency revenue in Japan during the first quarter of 2015 decreased 10% compared to the same period in 2014.
-Revenue was negatively impacted an additional 12% by the weakening of the Japanese yen against the U.S. dollar, compared to 2014.
-Our regional limited-time offer of TR90 in Japan during the first quarter of 2014 generated approximately \$5 million in sales, while we had no limited-time offers in Japan during the first quarter of 2015.
-Sales Leaders and Actives in Japan each decreased 8% compared to the first quarter of 2014, reflecting challenges related to the difficult direct selling environment in Japan.
-We continue to be cautious in our promotional activities in Japan, and we frequently meet with regulatory agencies regarding our ongoing distributor education, training and compliance efforts.
+Local-currency revenue in Japan decreased 5% during both the third quarter of 2015 and the first nine months of 2015, compared to the same prior-year periods.
+Sales Leaders and Actives in Japan decreased 6% and 4%, respectively, compared to the third quarter of 2014, reflecting challenges related to the difficult direct selling environment in Japan.
+We continue to be cautious in our promotional activities in Japan.